Jlexyc/ReactCourse3/README.md

 UI is on you.

 - Create a web app, that will work with ToDo list (add/remove/edit items).
 Also each item could have its own status (Open, In Progress, Done).
 So we need to implement a mechanism that allows us to change status of the task.
-- Add an ability to filter tasks and show only by selected filter.
+- Add an ability to filter tasks by status.
 - Add an ability to sort items by Creation & Update dates.

 Each task must have: